 - a fixed combustion appliance (excluding an appliance used solely for cooking) in the dwelling or

 - a fixed combustion appliance in an inter-connected space, for example, an integral garage

 - a combustion appliance necessarily located in a bathroom ( advice would be to locate it elsewhere ) - the CO detector should be sited outside the room as close to the appliance as possible but allowing for the effect humid air might have on the detector when the bathroom door is open.

-13. CO detectors should be powered by a battery designed to operate for the working life of the detector which is usually between five and seven years.
+12. CO detectors should be powered by a battery designed to operate for the working life of the detector.
 The detector should incorporate a warning device to alert the users when its working life is due to expire and should be replaced on or before the expiry date.
 Hard wired mains operated CO detectors with fixed wiring (not plug in types) may be used as an alternative, provided they are fitted with a sensor failure warning device.
-CO detectors must comply with BS EN 50291-1:2010+A1:2012 2 and, where hard-wired or wireless installations are adopted, applicable European directives.
+CO detectors must comply with BS EN 50291 and, where hard-wired or wireless installations are adopted, applicable European directives.

 - 1 CO detector in every space containing a fixed combustion appliance (excluding an appliance used solely for cooking) and

 - 1 CO detector to provide early warning in high risk accommodation, that is, a bedroom or principal habitable room, where a flue passes through these rooms.

 Unless otherwise indicated by the manufacturer, CO detectors should be either:

 - ceiling mounted and positioned at least 300 mm from any wall (unless otherwise indicated by the manufacturer) or